akeneo/Dockerfiles/Docs/symfony/fpm.md

 ### Configure nginx

-Unlike `akeneo/apache-php` image, which contains PHP **and** Apache with an already configured VirtualHost, `akeneo/fpm` image contains only PHP-FPM.
+Unlike `akeneo/apache-php` image, which contains PHP **and** Apache, `akeneo/fpm` image contains only PHP-FPM.
-So to be able to access your application in a web browser, you need to associate the FPM container with a nginx one.
+So to be able to access your application in a web browser, you need to associate the FPM container with a nginx one (you could use Apache with mod FCGI too).

 You can use the official `nginx` image available on [Docker Hub](https://hub.docker.com/_/nginx/).
 The [FPM compose file](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/docker-compose.yml.fpm_dist) already defines the appropriate service.
 You just need to copy the [nginx server configuration](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/nginx.conf) to the appropriate folder.
 The compose file expects it in a `docker` subfolder of your project, but it is up to you to choose another folder.
-However, it has to be a subfolder of your project.

-Optionally, you can also add a [configuration file](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/upload.conf) to set the maximum size of uploaded files (the nginx service for the compose file is already set for it).
+Optionally, you can also add a [configuration file](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/upload.conf) to set the maximum size of uploaded files (the nginx service of the compose file is already set for it).

 ### Install Symfony